everything8215/ff6/README.md

 Copy an unmodified FF6 ROM file into the "vanilla" directory.
 If you want to build both the Japanese version and the English version, you will need to copy both ROMs.
-If your ROMs have a 512-byte copier header, you will need to remove if.
+If your ROMs have a 512-byte copier header, you will need to remove it first.
 There are many tools available on romhacking.net that can detect and remove a copier header from a ROM file.

 All of the data can be extracted from either a v1.0 ROM or a v1.1 ROM.
 For